OwlDarlyn/flutter-number-input/README.md

-# TBR Group test assignment

-Test assignment from TBR Group;

-## How to run?

-* flutter clean
-* flutter pub get
-* flutter run
+# Number Input

+A simple one screen application for entering and verifying a phone number

 ## About

-A simple one screen application with phone input.

 API used https://restcountries.com/v3.1/